-Rwanda is widely known for its wildlife and breathtaking scenery, earning it the nickname “The land of a thousand hills”.
+Rwanda is widely known for its wildlife and breathtaking scenery, earning it the nickname “The Land of a thousand hills”.
 And its cuisine is something you definitely should try when you decide to visit the country.

 With roots in subsistence farming and cattle rearing, Rwandan cuisine is dominated by homegrown organic vegetables and artisanal milk products.
 Milk was the drink of choice, especially for wealthier people who owned cattle, and butter was the cooking fat of choice, widely used for frying vegetables.

-The near-obsession with organic, local produce can still be felt in every Rwandan local market, where everything from fruits to poultry labelled ‘Rwandan’ (local breed/organic) is immediately recognized as tastier and thus more valuable.
+The near-obsession with organic, local produce can still be felt in every Rwandan local market, where everything from fruits to poultry labeled ‘Rwandan’ (local breed/organic) is immediately recognized as tastier and thus more valuable.

 Despite the simplicity of most traditional Rwandan foods, the unique tastes and textures still wow Rwandans and tourists alike.
 Below is a top 7 countdown of the best traditional Rwandan foods.

 7. Umutsima (Sorghum/Cassava Root Dough)